HenestrosaDev/100-days-of-swift/Projects/02-GuessTheFlag/README.md

 | [20](https://www.hackingwithswift.com/100/20) | <ul><li>[Guess which flag: random numbers](https://www.hackingwithswift.com/read/2/4/guess-which-flag-random-numbers)</li><li>[From outlets to actions: creating an IBAction](https://www.hackingwithswift.com/read/2/5/from-outlets-to-actions-creating-an-ibaction)</li>                                                                  |
 | [21](https://www.hackingwithswift.com/100/21) | <ul><li>[Wrap up](https://www.hackingwithswift.com/read/2/6/wrap-up)</li><li>[Review for Project 2: Guess the Flag](https://www.hackingwithswift.com/review/hws/project-2-guess-the-flag)</li>                                                                                                                                              |

-## I've learnt...
+## I Have Learnt...

-- The differences between @2x (the points unit are multiply by 2 on retina screens) and @3x (the points unit are multiply by 3 on HD retina screens)
+- The differences between @2x (the points unit are multiplied by 2 on retina screens) and @3x (the points unit are multiplied by 3 on HD retina screens)
-- Asset catalogs (drop the files into the Assets folder, just like that)
+- `Assets.xcassets`: The way to organize and manage app resources, such as images, icons, and sound files.
+To add files to it, simply drop the files into the `Assets.xcassets` folder.
-- Handling of `UIButton`
+- Handling of `UIButton` with `@IBAction` using Storyboards.
-- `CALayer` manages the UIKit.
-It's the core animation type responsible for managing the way your view looks.
-It sits below all our UI views.
+- `CALayer` draws and animates graphical content on the screen.
+It is a lightweight, hardware-accelerated layer that is responsible for rendering and compositing images, shapes, and other visual elements.
+It sits below all our UI views as it is part of UIKit.
-- `UIColor`: For example, we can't put UIColor.lightGray property directly into our border color property because it belongs to `CALayer`, which doesn't know where UI color is.
-That's why we convert it into a cgColor.
+- `UIColor`: For example, we can't put `UIColor.lightGray` property directly into our border color property because it belongs to `CALayer`, which doesn't know where UI color is.
+That's why we convert it into a `cgColor`.
-- Randomize in Swift
+- Randomize in Swift with `shuffle()` for arrays and `random(in:)` for `Int`.
 - `UIAlertController`: The same as `AlertDialog` in Android.
 - `UIAction`: A button that we add to the `UIAlertController`.
 Same as positive/negative buttons in `AlertDialog`.